Junior High Snow Camp

 Tubing

 During the winter months the chapel side is transformed into a winter wonderland.
-Starting 100ft up the chapel hill the tube run send you across the river and to the ballfield.
+Starting 100ft up the chapel hill the tube run sends you across the river and to the ballfield.
 An exhilarating ride to start your day.
 Camp provides tubes and maintains the run to ensure the safety of riders.
 View tubing guidelines.

 See more photos and videos from previous years on our Facebook page.